opensafely/documentation/docs/codelist-intro.md

 that to find all the patients with Type 1 diabetes, you may have to search for 30 plus codes in the clinical record.

+For more information, see [our blog post on constructing codelists](https://www.bennett.ox.ac.uk/blog/2023/09/what-are-codelists-and-how-are-they-constructed/).

 ## OpenCodelists
 We built a system for building, reviewing and maintaining codelists at [OpenCodelists](https://www.opencodelists.org/).